saras2558/sep11-freedom-project/README.md

 The "Freedom Project" for SEP11 is all about learning a new JavaScript tool and creating an interactive program using a JS library, framework, etc. The purpose of these blogs is to serve as a way to thoroughly illustrate my growth, challenges, and takeaways working towards my project.

 ## Content
-For my project, I am making 3D hearts.
+For my project, I made 3D hearts using three.js.
 This blog will walk through my process of independently studying three.js in order to make 3D heart figures.

 ## Links